-The OntoNotes project is a collaborative effort between BBN Technologies, the University of Colorado, the University of Pennsylvania, and the University of Southern California's Information Sciences Institute to produce such a resource.
-It aims to annotate a large corpus comprising various genres of text (news, conversational telephone speech, weblogs, use net, broadcast, talk shows) in three languages (English, Chinese, and Arabic) with structural information (syntax and predicate argument structure) and shallow semantics (word sense linked to an ontology and coreference).
+The OntoNotes project was a collaborative effort between BBN Technologies, Brandeis University, the University of Colorado, the University of Pennsylvania, and the University of Southern California's Information Sciences.
+The goal was to annotate a large corpus comprising various genres (news, broadcast, talk shows, weblogs, usenet newsgroups, and conversational telephone speech) in three languages (English, Chinese, and Arabic) with structural information (syntax and predicate argument structure) and shallow semantics (word sense linked to an ontology and coreference).
 OntoNotes builds on two time-tested resources, following the Penn Treebank for syntax and the Penn PropBank for predicate-argument structure.
-Its semantic representation will include word sense disambiguation for nouns and verbs, with each word sense connected to an ontology, and coreference.
-Over the course of the five-year program, our current goals call for annotation of over a million words each of English and Chinese, and half a million words of Arabic.
-Some details are provided in (OntoNotes, 2006)
+Its semantic representation adds coreference to PropBank, and includes partial word sense disambiguation for some nouns and verbs, with the word senses connected to an ontology.
+OntoNotes includes roughly 1.5 million words of English, 800 K of Chinese, and 300 K of Arabic.
+More details are provided in Weischedel et al. (2011)

-Our plan is to make this resource available to the natural language research community so that decoders for these phenomena can be trained to generate the same structure in new documents.
+This resource is being made available to the natural language research community so that decoders for these phenomena can be trained to generate the same structure in new documents.
 Lessons learned over the years have shown that the quality of annotation is crucial if it is going to be used for training machine learning algorithms.
-Taking this cue, we ensure that each layer of annotation in OntoNotes will have at least 90% interannotator agreement.
-Our pilot studies have shown that predicate structure, word sense, ontology linking, and coreference can all be annotated rapidly and with better than 90% consistency.
+Taking this cue, we strove to ensure that each layer of annotation in OntoNotes have at least 90% interannotator agreement..

-This level of semantic representation goes far beyond the entity and relation types currently targeted in the ACE program, since every concept in the text will be indexed, not just 100 pre-specified types.
-For example, consider this sentence: "The founder of Pakistan's nuclear program, Abdul Qadeer Khan, has admitted that he transferred nuclear technology to Iran, Libya, and North Korea".
+This level of semantic representation goes far beyond the entity and relation types targeted in the ACE program, since every concept in the text is indexed, not just 100 prespecified types.
+For example, consider this sentence: "The founder of Pakistan's nuclear program, Abdul Qadeer Khan, has admitted that he transferred nuclear technology to

+Iran, Libya, and North Korea".
 In addition to the names, each of the nouns "founder", "program", and "technology" would be assigned a word sense and linked to an appropriate ontology node.
 The propositional connection signaled by "founder" between Khan and the program would also be marked.
 The verbs "admit" and "transfer" would have their word sense and argument structures identified and be linked to their equivalent ontology nodes.
 One argument of "admit" is "he", which would be connected by coreference to Khan, and the other is the entire transfer clause.
 The verb "transfer", in turn, has "he/Khan" as the agent, the technology as the item transferred, and the three nations Iran, Libya, and North Korea as the destination of the transfer.
 A graphical view of the representation is shown below:

 Significant breakthroughs that change large sections of the field occur from time to time in Human Language Technology.
 The Penn Treebank in the late 1980s transformed parsing, and the statistical paradigm similarly transformed MT and other applications in the early 1990s.
-We believe that OntoNotes has the potential for being a breakthrough of this magnitude: it will be the first time ever that a semantic resource of this substantial size will be produced.
-As we have seen with the Treebank and WordNet, a publicly available resource unleashes an enormous amount of work internationally on algorithms and on the automated creation of semantic resources in numerous other domains and genres.
-We believe that this new level of semantic modeling will empower semantics-enabled applications to break the current accuracy barriers in transcription, translation, and question answering, fundamentally changing the nature of human language processing technology.
+We believe that OntoNotes has the potential for being a breakthrough of this magnitude, since it is the first semantic resource of this substantial size ever produced.
+As demonstrated with the Treebank and WordNet, a publicly available resource can unleash an enormous amount of work internationally on algorithms and on the automated creation of semantic resources in numerous other domains and genres.
+We hope that this new level of semantic modeling will empower semantics-enabled applications to break the current accuracy barriers in transcription, translation, and question answering, fundamentally changing the nature of human language processing technology.